ultralytics/ultralytics/docs/en/integrations/onnx.md

 In this guide, you've learned how to export Ultralytics YOLOv8 models to ONNX format to increase their interoperability and performance across various platforms.
 You were also introduced to the ONNX Runtime and ONNX deployment options.

-For further details on usage, visit [ONNX's official documentation](https://onnx.ai/onnx/intro/).
+For further details on usage, visit the [ONNX official documentation](https://onnx.ai/onnx/intro/).

 Also, if you’d like to know more about other Ultralytics YOLOv8 integrations, visit our [integration guide page](../integrations/index.md).
 You'll find plenty of useful resources and insights there.